ANSSI-FR/rust-guide/src/en/introduction.md

 This document considers separately different phases of a typical (and simplified) development process.
-Firstly, we provide some advice on how to take advantage of using tools of the Rust ecosystem for secure development.
-A following chapter focuses on precautions to take when choosing and using external libraries.
+Firstly, we provide some advice on how to take advantage of using tools of the Rust ecosystem for secure development, and other advices on precautions to take when choosing and using external libraries.
 Then, recommendations about the Rust language constructs are presented.
 <!-- TODO: Finally, we introduce advices for writing
+tests for a project in Rust, and for using Rust fuzzing tools.--> We finally introduce some recommendation for established Rust libraries.

+Note that *async* Rust is currently eluded from recommendations list.

-tests for a project in Rust, and for using Rust fuzzing tools.--> A summary of recommendations presented throughout the document is listed at the end of this guide.
+A summary of recommendations presented throughout the document is listed at the end of this guide.